Connecting scattering, monodromy, and MST's renormalized angular momentum for the Teukolsky equation in Kerr spacetime

 while $\nu_5$ and $\nu_7$ are given in Appendix \ref{app:expansion}.

 There are several limitations to this expansion.
 First of all, the series is asymptotic and not guaranteed to converge for arbitrary values of $\lambda_C$ and $\epsilon = 2M\omega$.
 In particular, the terms have the frequency scaling $\nu_k \sim \epsilon^{k+1}$.
 Consequently, $\nu_{2k+1}$ will not decay as $k\rightarrow \infty$ for large enough values of $\epsilon$.
 Additionally, the expansion assumes $|\cos2\pi\nu| \leq 1$, but we do not know \emph{a priori} whether or not this is true for arbitrary values of $(s,l,m,\chi,\omega)$.
 However, when $\nu_{2k+3} \gtrsim \nu_{2k+1} \lambda_C$, this indicates the asymptotic expansion is breaking down and that $\cos2\pi\nu$ is growing exponentially with frequency rather than oscillating with the value of $\lambda_C$.
-In Figure \ref{fig:asympComparison}, we plot $\cos2\pi\nu$ and the righthand side of \eqref{eqn:monodromyFit} as functions of $l$ for various combinations of $m$ and $M\omega$ and in Figure \ref{fig:asympErrors} we plot the associated absolute errors.
+In Figure \ref{fig:asympComparison}, we compare the asymptotic expansion in \eqref{eqn:monodromyFit} (red circles) to an ``exact" calculation of $\cos2\pi\nu$ (blue crosses) via Eq.~\eqref{eqn:monodromyEigenvalues}.
+We plot both the exact and asymptotic values as functions of $l\geq|m|$ for various combinations of $m$ and $M\omega$.
+Taking the ``exact" calculation to be the true value, in Figure \ref{fig:asympErrors}, we plot the absolute errors of the asymptotic results.
 As we expect, the asymptotic expansion is most accurate at small frequencies and large values of $l$.
 At the frequency $M\omega \sim 2.75$---where we expect to lose all machine-precision information due to catastrophic cancellation---the asymptotic expansion is able to recover $\cos2\pi\nu$ within a few digits of accuracy for $l \gtrsim 16$.